ycardon/switch-api/README.md

 # switch-api

 Simple http server that triggers system commands on predefined URLs
+- written in Node.js with minimum dependencies
+- support Apple intel platform only, for Apple ARM64 please check the [switch-api-rs](https://github.com/ycardon/switch-api-rs) project
 - used in conjunction with <https://home-assistant.io/components/switch.rest/>
 - <http://pm2.keymetrics.io> for automatic startup